flick-movies/flick/README.md

-# Flick
+# Penumbra

-Flick is a personalized movie recommendation system designed to learn what individual users enjoy and rank movies accordingly.
+[Penumbra](https://penumbra.mov) is a personalized movie recommendation system designed to learn what individual users enjoy and rank movies accordingly.

-The project is currently focused on building and evaluating the recommendation engine that will power the future Flick application.
+The project is currently focused on building and evaluating the recommendation engine that will power the future Penumbra application.

 ## Recommendation System

-Flick's recommendation architecture is being developed around three components:
+Penumbra's recommendation architecture is being developed around three components:

 ### Content-Based Recommendation